 The Best and Worst Cities to Buy Used Cars

 Purchasing or selling a used car comes with a unique set of challenges.
 Every car is different, so determining a fair price often comes down to car make and model, market demand, condition adjustments and, most importantly, the competition.
 What a buyer in San Francisco will pay for the same car sold in Knoxville, TN can be a difference of a couple thousand dollars—so it’s important to understand what your city considers a fair price.

-We got to wondering how much of a difference there is in private party used car pricing, so we took the top 75 most populous metro areas and gathered their Craigslist postings by owner.
+We got to wondering how much of a difference there is in private party used car pricing, so we took the top 75 most populous metro areas and gathered vehicles listed for sale online by owners.
 This study excludes dealership vehicles and only contains vehicles listed for sale directly by owners.
 Looking at an average of 4,147 listings per metro area, we determined what the average sale price of a private party used car was—and ranked their positions for the 10 most and least expensive cities for used cars.
 Read more to see where your city ranked below.

 The 10 Most Expensive Areas for Private Party Used Cars

 1. San Francisco - Oakland - San Jose, California CMSA - $9,488 average used car price

 For Bay Area locals, it may come as no surprise that San Francisco tops the list in highest used car price.
 Combine the high cost of living, long commute times (San Francisco County averages 30 minutes) and lack of reliable transit options for surrounding suburbs, residents rely heavily on their cars to get around.

 2. Oklahoma City, Oklahoma MSA - $9,028 average used car price